 “Based on deep-learning techniques, we redraw the image from scratch,” said Alexey Moiseenkov, Prisma Labs cofounder, in an interview with VentureBeat last year.
 “We analyze tons of photos and get the typical forms and lines, then take a style and draw your picture with those lines in a taken style.”

 The point here isn’t that these tools are better than human creators.
 The point is that such tools are pretty good just now, and they’ll only get better.
-If someone can press a couple of buttons to get an instant “hand-drawn” family portrait, using little more than a DSLR camera, tripod, and a Prisma-style AI image-rendering app, why would they bother employing the services of a professional artist?
+If someone can press a couple of buttons to get an instant “hand-drawn” family portrait, using little more than a smartphone, tripod, and a Prisma-style AI image-rendering app, why would they bother employing the services of a professional artist?

 It’s not beyond possibility that artists and art retailers will one day have to sell their services based on their authenticity — “100% hand-painted pictures” could become the only visible marking that separates human creations from those produced by machines.

 But technology’s algorithmic arm stretches far beyond that of photography and art and into other creative realms.

 For years, automated web design services such as Wix and Weebly have offered novices an easy-to-use web development platform that makes it simple to build HTML5 sites using drag-and-drop tools rather than code.
 For basic websites without much deep functionality, such tools work fairly well.
 But the formulaic, simplistic, template-based approach leaves much to be desired, which is why professional designers and developers still manage to eke out a living.